Mute swan: Polish swan

-The colour morph C. o. morpha immutabilis (immūtābilis is Latin for "immutable, unchangeable, unalterable"), also known as the "Polish swan", has pinkish (not dark grey) legs and dull white cygnets; as with white domestic geese, it is found only in populations with a history of domestication.
+The colour morph C. o. morpha immutabilis (immūtābilis is Latin for "immutable, unchangeable, unalterable"), also known as the "Polish swan", has pinkish (not dark grey) legs and dull-white cygnets; as with white domestic geese, it is found only in populations with a history of domestication.
 Polish swans carry a copy of a gene responsible for leucism.

 Behaviour

-Mute swans nest on large mounds that they build with waterside vegetation in shallow water on islands in the middle or at the very edge of a lake.
-They are monogamous and often reuse the same nest each year, restoring or rebuilding it as needed.
-Male and female swans share the care of the nest, and once the cygnets are fledged it is not uncommon to see whole families looking for food.
-They feed on a wide range of vegetation, both submerged aquatic plants which they reach with their long necks, and by grazing on land.
-The food commonly includes agricultural crop plants such as oilseed rape and wheat, and feeding flocks in the winter may cause significant crop damage, often as much through trampling with their large webbed feet, as through direct consumption.
-It will also feed on small proportions of aquatic insects, fish and frogs.
+They feed on a wide range of vegetation, both by reaching submerged aquatic plants with their long necks and by grazing on land.
+The food commonly includes agricultural crop plants such as oilseed rape and wheat, and in winter, feeding flocks may cause significant crop damage — often as much through trampling with their large webbed feet as through direct consumption.
+Mute swans also feed on small proportions of aquatic insects, fish, and frogs.

-Unlike black swans, mute swans are usually strongly territorial with just a single pair on smaller lakes, though in a few locations where a large area of suitable feeding habitat is found they can be colonial.
-The largest colonies have over 100 pairs, such as at the colony at Abbotsbury Swannery in southern England, and at the southern tip of Öland Island, Ottenby Preserve, in the coastal waters of the Baltic Sea, and can have nests spaced as little as 2 m apart.
+Unlike black swans, mute swans are usually strongly territorial, with just a single pair on smaller lakes, though in a few locations where a large area of suitable feeding habitat is found, they can be colonial.
+The largest colonies have over 100 pairs, such as at the colony at Abbotsbury Swannery in Southern England and at the southern tip of Öland Island, Ottenby Preserve, in the coastal waters of the Baltic Sea; they can have nests spaced as little as 2 m apart.
 Non-mated juveniles up to 3–4 years old commonly form larger flocks, which can total several hundred birds, often at regular traditional sites.
-A notable flock of non-breeding birds is found on the River Tweed estuary at Berwick-upon-Tweed in northeastern England, with a maximum count of 787 birds.
-A large population exists near the Swan Lifeline Station in Windsor, and live on the Thames in the shadow of Windsor Castle.
-Once the adults are mated they seek out their own territories and often live close to ducks and gulls, which may take advantage of the swan's ability to reach deep water weeds, which tend to spread out on the water surface.
+A notable flock of non-breeding birds is found on the River Tweed estuary at Berwick-upon-Tweed in Northeastern England, with a maximum count of 787 birds.
+A large population exists near the Swan Lifeline Station in Windsor and lives on the Thames in the shadow of Windsor Castle.
+Once the adults are mated, they seek out their territories and often live close to ducks and gulls, which may take advantage of the swan's ability to reach deep water weeds that tend to spread out on the water surface.